BECAUSE HE LIVES

 Each of us has a certain fear of suffering and dying.
 This is true even of the most religious among us.
 Sometimes we turn our face from death, we would just as soon not deal with it.
 Sometimes people can die quite alone.
 They die alone in a kind of conspiracy of silences because we don't want to face the reality of death.

 Paul had the assurance that sprang from the experience described in his words, "for to me to live is Christ."
-To live in Christ is to conquer the enemies of life and death too, as did Paul and as did Pansy--All who love the Lord will gain that victory.
+To live in Christ is to conquer the enemies of life and death too, as did Paul so did Nathalie--All who love the Lord will gain that victory.

 WE AFFIRM THE REALITY OF DEATH BUT AT THE SAME TIME REJOICE IN THE EXPECTATION OF RESURRECTION.